-Founded in 1973, the award-winning Blacksmith House Poetry Series celebrates 40 years of bringing established and emerging writers of poetry and fiction to Harvard Square.
+Founded in 1973, the award-winning Blacksmith House Poetry Series brings established and emerging writers of poetry and fiction to Harvard Square.
 The series is sponsored by the Cambridge Center for Adult Education and holds readings at the Blacksmith House, site of the village smithy and spreading chestnut tree of Longfellow’s 1839 poem "The Village Blacksmith."

 Readings take place at 56 Brattle Street unless otherwise noted.

 Tickets may be purchased 45 minutes prior to the reading.

 So that we can send fewer pieces of snail mail, we invite you to join our Blacksmith House Poetry Series e-list.
 You can also scroll to the bottom of the page to the link to our Facebook page for regular updates and reminders about our events.

 We will then be sure to invite you to all poetry programs, and share early notice of any new offerings.
 If you do not have e–mail or access to a computer, call us or stop by the Registration Office — we will add you to the list of people who will receive notification by regular mail.